codewithzaqar/notiq/README.md

 2. View all entries - Display all existing entries
 3. Delete entry - Remove an entry by its number
 4. Search entries - Find entries by title keyword
+5. Edit entry - Modify an existing entry
-5. Exit - Close the application
+6. Exit - Close the application

 Entries are automatically saved to `journal_entries.json` in the same directory.